-Dell provided us with hardware costs for the Dell PowerEdge M620, which had not been released at the time of this report.
-Our testing was on a pre-release model.
+Dell provided us with hardware costs for the Dell PowerEdge R720, which had not been released at the time of our testing, which we completed on a pre-release model.
 Costs do not include discounts, shipping, or taxes.
-Dell quoted a price of \$9,187.00 for the configuration we tested (see Appendix A).
+Dell quoted a price of \$11,197.00 for the server configuration we tested (see Appendix A).
+The cost includes basic 3-year hardware support.
+We include the additional cost of Mission Critical ProSupport with the hardware support costs.
+We do not include storage array costs in this analysis.
+Please note that we do not include the cost or power usage of external storage arrays in our analysis, as we assume the organization has or will use existing storage.